-- Do not use the fitted supports as a vehicle jack.
-They supports are only for stabilising the parked vehicle to prevent the rear axle from bottoming out. - ▶ When pitching the vehicle, ensure that the supports are evenly loaded. - ▷ Before driving away, wind up the supports as far as they can go, fully retract and secure them.
+- > Always apply the handbrake before extending the steady legs. - ▶ When pitching the vehicle, ensure that the supports are evenly loaded. - ▷ Before driving away, wind up the supports as far as they can go, fully retract and secure them.

 - When the ground is soft, place a pad or block under the supports in order to prevent the vehicle from sinking into the ground. - Pitch the vehicle so that it is as horizontal as possible.
 Otherwise, the water from the shower tray will not be able to drain properly.